Bamboo

 Individuals

-Anna Heringer, a German architect whose projects focus on community building and ecological balance.
+Anna Heringer is a German architect whose projects focus on community building and ecological balance.
 Her work frequently incorporates bamboo, an example of which is the METI School in Bangladesh.

-David Trujillo, professor at Coventry University and expert on the use of bamboo as building material.
+David Trujillo is a professor at Coventry University and expert on the use of bamboo as building material.

-Dr. Elizabeth Widjaya, a scholar of bamboo taxonomy.
+Dr. Elizabeth Widjaya is a scholar of bamboo taxonomy.

-Linda Garland, founder and president of the Environmental Bamboo Foundation.
+Linda Garland is the founder and president of the Environmental Bamboo Foundation.

-Elora Hardy, a designer and founder of IBUKU, an architectural and design firm that uses bamboo to build homes and structures.
+Elora Hardy is a designer and founder of IBUKU, an architectural and design firm that uses bamboo to build homes and structures.

 Learn